leaf-ai/studio-go-runner/docs/ci.md

 The build deployment contains an annotated kubernetes deployment of the build image that when deployed alongside a keel Kubernetes instance can react to fresh build images to cycle automatically through build, test, release image cycles.

 Keel is documented at https://keel.sh/, installation instruction can also be found at, https://keel.sh/guide/installation.html.
 Once deployed keel can be left to run as a background service observing Kubernetes deployments that contain annotations it is designed to react to.
 Keel will watch for changes to image repositories and will automatically upgrade the Deployment pods as new images are seen causing the CI/CD build logic encapsulated inside the images to be triggered as they they are launched as part of a pod.

+If you are using a recent version of Kubernetes then the deployment-rbac.yaml file will need changing of "apiVersion: app/v1beta2" to "apiVersion: app./v1".

 The commands that you might perform in order to deploy keel into an existing Kubernetes deploy might well appear as follows: